 Partnership with PwC

-NUI Galway is pleased to announce that it has partnered with PwC on the University’s BComm Skills Pathway, which comprises of three modules; Skills for Success, Skills for Business, Innovation, Creativity & Enterprise (ICE).
+University of Galway is pleased to partner with PwC on the University’s BComm Skills Pathway, which comprises of three modules; Skills for Success, Skills for Business, Innovation, Creativity & Enterprise (ICE).
 This exciting new strategic partnership focuses on developing students outside of their core academic work.
 It includes the enhancement of student employability skills, building resilience, and mentoring students to understand the progression of ideas from concept to marketplace.
 The support from PwC, one of the world’s leading professional services firms, and largest graduate recruiters, will bring business expertise and valuable insights to NUI Galway students preparing them for the Irish and International workplace.

 Innovation: Creativity and Enterprise – ICE A partnership with business to drive innovation with students